How to Start a Friends Group

 - build up your membership, and set up an email list to share news and views

-- if you want a constitution for your group, here is a sample
+- if you want a constitution for your group, please get in touch

 - involve the views of all the various types of users